-It seems a shame that most people’s impressions of China tours come from things like animated movies, or current happenings in foreign politics.
+It’s a shame that most people’s impressions of China tours come from things like animated movies or current happenings in foreign politics.
 The only way to truly understand this foreign nation for yourself is to participate in China tours and immerse yourself in the culture.

-But a trip to China is distinctly different than a trip to another place in the United States, or a trip to the very-Westernized Europe.
+But a trip to China is distinctly different than a trip to places within the United States or a vacation to the very-Westernized Europe.
 China is anything but Westernized, with a focus on traditional values and a connection to their ancient roots.

-As such, traveling through China can be a bit of a culture shock for those expecting to be catered to in the way they’re more accustomed to.
-The following tips can help you to properly prepare yourself for an upcoming trip, both in terms of required cultural adjustments, working around the “big brother” nature of the Chinese government, and anything else that may otherwise come as a surprise when you tour Asia.
+As such, traveling through China can be a bit of a culture shock for those expecting or accustomed to being catered to.
+The following tips can help you properly prepare yourself for an upcoming trip, both in terms of required cultural adjustments, working around the “big brother” nature of the Chinese government, and anything else that may otherwise come as a surprise when you tour Asia.

 1. You’ll need a visa for China tours

-…Even for a short-term trip.
-Traveling to China is not something you can really do on a whim, perhaps because the government likes to feel like they’re in control of everything that goes on within their borders.
+This is true even for a short-term trip.
+Traveling to China is not something you can do on a whim, perhaps because the government likes to feel like they’re in control of everything that goes on within their borders.
 If you opt into China tours led by a reputable tour group, they may be able to secure your visa on your behalf, but you can also take care of this at your nearby Chinese consulate general for a fee.
-Come prepared with your passport and documents detailing your itinerary, and where you’ll be staying.
+Come prepared with your passport and documents detailing your itinerary and where you’ll be staying.

 2. Don’t expect English to help you much

 For the most part, when traveling the world, English will be sufficient to get around.
 Most people learn English as a second-language in school.
 And while this is true for some in China, attempts to converse with natives in English will mostly be met with a blank stare.
 Even your fluent tour guide may have a hard time with your accent.